 Why AI Safety?

 MIRI is a nonprofit research group based in Berkeley, California.
-We do technical research that’s aimed at ensuring that smarter-than-human AI systems have a positive impact on the world.
+We do technical research aimed at ensuring that smarter-than-human AI systems have a positive impact on the world.
 This page outlines in broad strokes why we view this as a critically important goal to work toward today.

 The case for focusing on AI risk mitigation doesn’t assume much about how future AI systems will be implemented or used.
 Here are the claims that we think of as key: